slissner/chrome-headless-render-pdf/README.md

+# Motivation
+`google-chrome` currently has an option to render pdf files when used with headless option.
+But this option contains hardcoded adding header and footer to page rendering it unusable for pdf generation.
+This module allows to generate it without those elements.

-This tool require Google Chrome installed in version >59 to work, but latest version is recommended.
+This tool requires Google Chrome installed in version >59 to work, but latest version is recommended.

 # Usage:
 ```